 8. Make Blog Post Comments Searchable in WordPress

-Sometimes, readers want to keep up with conversations on your blog, but they may forget the comment they were reading.
-In this case, making your comments searchable can be handy.
+Sometimes, readers want to revisit conversations on your blog but forget the exact comment they were reading.
+In this case, making your comments searchable can be very helpful.

 If you use SearchWP, you can easily do that when customizing your search algorithm.
 All you need to do is select ‘comments’ as one of the sources for the search feature.